Towards Out-Of-Distribution Generalization: A Survey: Optimization for OOD Generalization

 Although DRO methods could theoretically guarantee the out-of-distribution generalization ability when $P^{e_{test}}(X,Y)\in\mathcal{P}(P_{tr})$, there has been work questioning their real effects in practice.
 Intuitively, in order to achieve good OOD generalization ability, the potential testing distribution should be captured in the built distribution set.
 However, in real scenarios, to contain the possible true testing distribution, the uncertainty set is often overwhelmingly large, making the learned model make decisions with fairly low confidence, which is also referred to as the low confidence problem.
-Specifically, Hu \textit{et al.} \cite{hu2016does} proved that in classification tasks, DRO ends up being optimal for the training distribution $P_{tr}$, which is due to the over-flexibility of the built distribution set.
-And Fronger \textit{et al.} \cite{frogner2019incorporating} also pointed out the problem of overwhelmingly-large decision set for Wasserstein DRO.
+Specifically, \citet{hu2016does} proved that in classification tasks, DRO ends up being optimal for the training distribution $P_{tr}$, which is due to the over-flexibility of the built distribution set.
+And \citet{frogner2019incorporating} also pointed out the problem of overwhelmingly-large decision set for Wasserstein DRO.

-In order to overcome such problem, Blanchet \textit{et al.} propose a data-driven way to select the transportation cost function.
-Fronger \textit{et al.} \cite{frogner2019incorporating} propose to further restrict the distribution set with large number of unlabeled data.
-Liu \textit{et al.} \cite{liu2021stable} notice that in real scenarios, different covariates may be perturbed in a non- uniform way, and form a more reasonable distribution set according to the stability of covariates across environments.
-Duchi \textit{et al.} \cite{duchi2019distributionally} assume that $P(Y|X)$ stays invariant and propose to only perturb the marginal distribution $P(X)$ to deal with covariate shifts.
+In order to overcome such a problem, \citet{DBLP:conf/wsc/BlanchetKMZ19} propose a data-driven way to select the transportation cost function. \citet{frogner2019incorporating} propose to further restrict the distribution set with a large number of unlabeled data. \citet{9961896} notice that in real scenarios, different covariates may be perturbed in a non-uniform way, and form a more reasonable distribution set according to the stability of covariates across environments. \citet{duchi2019distributionally} assume that $P(Y|X)$ stays invariant and propose to only perturb the marginal distribution $P(X)$ to deal with covariate shifts.
+Though some meaningful attempts, how to incorporate additional information to form a more reasonable distribution set is also an open problem.
+We refer readers to \citep{DBLP:journals/corr/abs-1908-05659} for a more comprehensive survey.